en

 About cataract

 Adult cataracts are a progressive clouding of the lens of the eye that interferes with clear vision.
-The most important risk factor for the development of cataracts is age, but there are other known causes that can cause lens clouding at a much earlier age: diabetes, certain medications (steroids), eye injuries, or certain inflammatory processes.
+The most important risk factor for the development of cataracts is age, but there are a number of causes that can lead to clouding of the lens at a much earlier age.
+These include diabetes, certain medications (steroids), eye injuries, and certain inflammatory processes.

-The most characteristic symptom of cataract development is blurred, foggy, poor vision and the perception of dull, pale colors.
+The most characteristic symptom of cataract development is poor, blurred, foggy vision and the perception of dull, pale colors.
 Vision is often significantly affected by lighting conditions.

-The only therapy for cataracts, which impair vision, is surgery, i.e. removal of the cataract and implantation of an intraocular lens in the eye.
+The only cure for cataracts, which impair vision and visual quality, is surgery, which involves removing the cataract and implanting an artificial lens (i.e., intraocular lens) into the eye.
 This is the most common and most successful surgical procedure in the world.
-The indication for surgery is always tailored to the individual.
-The primary goal of cataract surgery is to restore vision and improve vision quality and quality of life.
+The primary goal of cataract surgery is to restore vision, improve vision quality and quality of life, taking into account individual indications.

 Before the surgery